Movie projector: Douser

-A metal or asbestos blade which cuts off light before it can get to the film.
-The douser is usually part of the lamphouse, and may be manually or automatically operated.
-Some projectors have a second, electrically controlled douser that is used for changeovers (sometimes called a "changeover douser" or "changeover shutter").
-Some projectors have a third, mechanically controlled douser that automatically closes when the projector slows down (called a "fire shutter" or "fire douser"), to protect the film if the projector stops while the first douser is still open.
+A metal or asbestos blade cuts off light before it can get to the film.
+The douser is usually part of the lamphouse and may be manually or automatically operated.
+Some projectors have a second, electrically controlled douser that is used for changeovers (sometimes called a changeover douser or changeover shutter).
+Some projectors have a third, mechanically controlled douser that automatically closes when the projector slows down (called a fire shutter or fire douser), to protect the film if the projector stops while the first douser is still open.
 Dousers protect the film when the lamp is on but the film is not moving, preventing the film from melting from prolonged exposure to the direct heat of the lamp.
 It also prevents the lens from scarring or cracking from excessive heat.

 Film gate and frame advance

 If a roll of film is continuously passed between the light source and the lens of the projector, only a continuous blurred series of images sliding from one edge to the other would be visible on the screen.
 In order to see an apparently moving clear picture, the moving film must be stopped and held still briefly while the shutter opens and closes.

 The gate is where the film is held still prior to the opening of the shutter.
 This is the case for both filming and projecting movies.
 A single image of the series of images comprising the movie is positioned and held flat within the gate.

 The gate also provides a slight amount of friction so that the film does not advance or retreat except when driven to advance the film to the next image.
 The intermittent mechanism advances the film within the gate to the next frame while the shutter is closed.

 Registration pins prevent the film from advancing while the shutter is open.
 In most cases the registration of the frame can be manually adjusted by the projectionist, and more sophisticated projectors can maintain registration automatically.